sourcegraph/handbook/content/departments/ce-support/support/index.md

 # Customer Support

-Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions for our customers (pre-sales and post-sales), open source users, and teammeates.
+Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions for our customers (pre-sales and post-sales), open source users, and teammates.

 ### Our guiding principles:

-- Demonstrating profound compassion for the people with whom our paths cross and the problems/questions we help them solve, meeting them where they are
-- Persistently working toward and/or seeking resolution that works equally for our customers and us (see [an open letter about root cause](process/enablement/root-cause.md) for inspiration)
+- Persistently working toward and/or seeking resolution that works equally for our customers and us
-- Staying at least a step ahead (summarizing current status, giving clear next steps, and setting expectations in every communication) (see [an open letter about staying a step ahead](process/enablement/step-ahead.md))
+- Staying at least a step ahead (summarizing current status, giving clear next steps, and setting expectations in every communication)
 - Being flexible and open, maintaining a first principles thinking approach, and always confronting and growing past our biases
 - Outgrowing ourselves, the way we work, and continuously improving
-- Share our learnings through [our official documentation](https://docs.sourcegraph.com/) so that customers have a single source of truth
+- Sharing our learnings through [our official documentation](https://docs.sourcegraph.com/) so that customers have a single source of truth

 ## We know that we are successful when we...